CarlosMolinesPastor/nvim/README.md

 The possibilities:

 1. Screenshot the code with silicon plugin.
 For this you have to install `silicon` in your system. (cargo install silicon)
-2. A second terminal incorporated in the nvim window with `toggleterm` plugin. (space + y)
+2. A second terminal incorporated in the nvim window with `toggleterm` plugin. (spacebar + y)
-3. Run code with code_runner plugin.
-(F5)
+3. Run code with code_runner plugin. (spacebar + R)
-4. Livepreview plugin to preview html files. (space + l)
+4. Livepreview plugin to preview html files. (spacebar + l)
+5. For ollama plugin, you can use it to generate code or text. (spacebar + a)

 ![](https://github.com/CarlosMolinesPastor/nvim/blob/main/screenshot.gif)